morganthomas/winning-arguments/winning-arguments.md

 ## Meaning

-TODO: fold this into the section on Language

 What is meaning?
 We discussed this question briefly in the section titled Language.
 Let's recall in summary what I said back there.

 I drew a distinction between three types of meaning: speaker meaning, listener meaning, and sentence meaning.
 Speaker meaning is what a speaker intends to mean by a sentence in a particular instance.
 Listener meaning is what a listener takes a sentence to mean in a particular instance.
 Sentence meaning is what a sentence means in itself according to the conventions of a language.